 Today’s media is quickly becoming overwhelming.

 Always use as one word and lowercase the e.
 The term microenterprise is preferred over microfinance.
-If microfinance is part of an official title then it is should remain so.
+Do not change if microfinance is part of an official title.

 Always lowercase minors unless they are proper nouns, such as languages.
 Minors are rarely mentioned unless they directly pertain to an article.
 Minors offered at BYU Marriott include: